-A clay soil may not cause much problem in the dry environment, but can quickly make life tough for your pigs when the environment is wet because it can cause injury, feed wastage and can contribute to illness.
+Clay soil may not cause many problems in a dry environment, but can quickly make life tough for your pigs when the environment is wet because it can cause injury, feed wastage, and can contribute to illness.

-Concrete pens are good because they alleviate the problem of mud/footing that can be caused by the clay or web floor, but also present their own problems… they hold heat during hot months and could result in joint injuries and illness.
+You want to use concrete pens because they alleviate the problem of mud/footing that can be caused by the clay or web floor, but also present their problems… they hold heat during hot months (this can easily be solved by providing enough water around the pen).

-You can even use our experienced pig farmers to help you set-up your own pig farming business, professionally.
+(NOTE; You can even use our experienced pig farmers to help you set up your own pig-farming business, professionally.
 Click here)

-Get healthy piglets (pig-children) for your pig farm
+#4.
+Get healthy piglets (weaners) for your pig farm

 What will you consider before adopting a child?